chemfiles/chemfiles.f03/doc/reference/trajectory.rst

     :argument character(len=\*) path: path to the trajectory file
     :argument character mode: opening mode
     :optional character(len=\*) format: format to use to read and write to the file
     :optional integer(chfl_status) status: status code of the operation.
 If it is not :f:var:`CHFL_SUCCESS`, use :f:func:`chfl_last_error` to learn more about the error.

+.. f:subroutine:: chfl_trajectory%memory_reader(data, format, [status])

+    Read the ``data`` memory buffer as though it were a formatted file.
+    The ``format`` parameter is required and may contain a compression method.

+    This subroutine allocate memory which must be released with :f:func:`chfl_trajectory%close`.

+    :argument character(len=\*) data: memory to read
+    :argument character(len=\*) format: format uses to read the buffer
+    :optional integer(chfl_status) status: status code of the operation.
+If it is not :f:var:`CHFL_SUCCESS`, use :f:func:`chfl_last_error` to learn more about the error.

+.. f:subroutine:: chfl_trajectory%memory_writer(format, [status])

+    Write to a memory buffer as though it were a formatted file

+    The ``format`` parameter is required.
+To retrieve the memory written to by the :f:type:`chfl_trajectory`, use :f:type:`chfl_trajectory%memory_buffer`.

+    This subroutine allocate memory which must be released with :f:func:`chfl_trajectory%close`.

+    :argument character(len=\*) format: format used to write to the file
+    :optional integer(chfl_status) status: status code of the operation.
+If it is not :f:var:`CHFL_SUCCESS`, use :f:func:`chfl_last_error` to learn more about the error.

+.. f:subroutine:: chfl_trajectory%memory_buffer(buffer, [status])

+    Obtain the memory buffer written to by the :f:type:`chfl_trajectory`.

+    :argument character(len=:) buffer [allocatable]: buffer to fill with the data written to this trajectory
+    :optional integer(chfl_status) status: status code of the operation.
+If it is not :f:var:`CHFL_SUCCESS`, use :f:func:`chfl_last_error` to learn more about the error.